Rival Frequently Asked Questions - FAQs

-When your tournament or next match starts, you will see a pop up right in the middle of your Rival screen, and a blue banner will appear along the bottom of your Rival Screen.
+When your tournament or next match starts, you will see a pop up right in the middle of your Rival screen, and a grey "my events" banner will appear along the bottom of your Rival Screen.
 You can click on either to be taken right to your Rival Game Page.
-In the blue banner, click on your tournament tile and it will take you right to your page with your opponent.
+If using the grey "my events" bar, click on your tournament tile and it will take you right to your page with your opponent.

 You can also see your match in the BRACKET tab, click on your bracket to go to your Game Page.
 Here you see your opponent’s information and chat box.
 This is also where you enter your score when the game or is completed.

 That depends on the tournament's rules.
 Please read them to determine if eligibility requires streaming your games.
 Please do stream whenever possible, it helps Rival help you and all your friends can watch your games.

 Where do I find the Rival instructions and support pages?